 A Selective Data Transition (also called Hybrid Approach or Landscape Transformation) allows you to consolidate several ERP systems to one central SAP S/4HANA system.
 Imagine an inland river delta, where different streams come together to form a more powerfully flowing river.
 With a Selective Data Transition, you can control which data and modules flow together.

 Running an international or national business with different ERP systems adds inefficiencies and higher maintenance costs.
 Consolidating various ERP systems (SAP or non-SAP systems) into one central ERP system – SAP S/4HANA – reduces overall costs while boosting transparency and efficiency.

 This is also true if you want to integrate a recently acquired company or perform a carve-out.

 This Hybrid Approach gives you the opportunity to decide which data you want to migrate.
-Get rid of old organizational processes and inconsistent data while retaining only what meets your future requirements.
-Take the chance to restructure, update, and harmonize your business.
+Get rid of old organisational processes and inconsistent data while retaining only what meets your future requirements.
+Take the chance to restructure, update, and harmonise your business.
 You will get a simplified system landscape, including only the data that is relevant for your business.

 Moving to SAP S/4HANA with a Selective Data Transition gives you the choice to decide whether you would like to store your data on-premise or with Managed Cloud Services (at itelligence, SAP, AWS, Microsoft Azure).